herraa1/msx-joyblue-v2/README.md

 ## [Enclosure](enclosure/)

-A simple acrylic enclosure is included (but do not laser cut it yet, it has not been yet tested).
+A simple yet functional acrylic enclosure design is included.

 ## Powering the msx-joyblue adapter